ComwrapUkReply/ue-multitenant-root/blocks/region-switcher/README.md

 The Region Switcher:
 - Shows available countries/regions (not individual languages)
+- **Always redirects to the homepage** of the target region
-- Each region uses its default language when switching
+- Uses the region's default language when switching
 - Works with Language Switcher for complete locale control

 ## How It Works